 Antibacterial and Antifungal Properties

-One especially vital component in honey, glucose oxidase.
+One especially vital component in honey is glucose oxidase.
 This is an enzyme that makes hydrogen peroxide, an antiseptic.
-Research has shown that raw organic honey can kill unwanted bacteria and fungus.
+Research has shown that raw organic honey can kill unwanted bacteria and fungi.
 Because of this, the production of hydrogen peroxide is just one of the remarkable ways that honey helps to kill bacteria and heal wounds.
-But, it varies of what kind of honey you’re using.
-Its effectiveness as an antibacterial or antifungal, clearly more than a folk remedy for these kinds of infections.
+But, it varies on what kind of honey you’re using.
+Its effectiveness as an antibacterial or antifungal is more than a folk remedy for these kinds of infections.

 A Good Source of Antioxidants